Shiloh, Choice, Tate, and Ryder |

 - losing a child at birth

-- being a single parent when her husband spent time in jail
+- being a single parent when her husband spent time in jail - having no money to support her household

 - sending her child off to battle